-When I got pregnant, however, I suddenly and unexpectedly became very much adverse to anything that was at all strenuous.
-I know a lot of women who run, lift weights and otherwise do not change their exercise routine much after they become pregnant, but this was not for me.
+I’ve been an athlete all my life, enjoying a wide variety of sports on land, water, and snow.
+When I got pregnant, however, I suddenly and unexpectedly became very much averse to anything that was at all strenuous.
+I know a lot of women who run, lift weights and otherwise do not change their exercise routine during pregnancy, but this was not for me.

 Oh no. My body wasn’t having any of that!

 I knew that I needed to keep fit while I was pregnant in order to give myself the best odds for a natural birth, however.
-My Mother had wisely told me that giving birth is like running a marathon and you need to not only pace yourself, but have the wind and endurance to make it past the finish line if a natural birth was the goal.
+My Mother had wisely told me that giving birth is like running a marathon and you need to not only pace yourself but have the wind and endurance to make it past the finish line if a natural birth was the goal.

-As result, I figured out an exercise plan that kept me fit but still honored my body’s desire for minimal athletics during my pregnancy months.
+As a result, I figured out an exercise plan that kept me fit but still honored my body’s desire for minimal athletics during my pregnancy months.

 This fitness routine involved a lot of walking and prenatal yoga several times a week.